matloff/revisit/README.md

 ### The **revisit** package

-The package is aimed to help remedy such problems with data/statistics.
+The package is, made available as open source, is aimed to help remedy such problems with data/statistics.
 In one sense, it might be termed a *statistical audit*, allowing users to check the statistical analyses of the original authors of a study, but it really is much more.
 In our referring to "users" below, keep in